textileio/community/docs/a-tour-of-textile.md

 23 Apr 19 14:08 PDT  Clyde invited you to join QE5m1qw
 ```

-In order to accept, you'll have to list your pending invites and grab the ID.
+In order to accept, you'll have to list your pending invites and grab the ID:

 ```tab="cmd"
 textile invites ls --api="http://127.0.0.1:41600"